Tunisian campaign: Axis

-The Axis armies suffered casualties of 290,000 to 362,000 men; the losses are uncertain but it is estimated that the German army suffered 8,500 men killed during the campaign and the Italians 3,700 men killed; another 40,000 to 50,000 Axis soldiers were wounded.
+The Axis armies suffered casualties of 170,000 to 180,000 men; the losses are uncertain but it is estimated that the German army suffered 8,500 men killed during the campaign and the Italians 3,700 men killed; another 40,000 to 50,000 Axis soldiers were wounded.
 In the British official history, Playfair wrote that the Allies took 238,243 unwounded prisoners; 101,784 German, 89,442 Italian and 47,017 others.
 In 2004, Rick Atkinson wrote that a quarter of a million prisoners is a reasonable estimate.
 Playfair wrote that G. F. Howe, the American official historian, recorded the capture of 275,000 Axis soldiers, an 18th Army Group calculation of 244,500 prisoners (including 157,000 Germans), that Rommel estimated 130,000 Germans were taken prisoner and Arnim estimated 100,000 German and 200,000 Italian prisoners of war.
+There seems to be a distinction between the entire campaign and the last few weeks when the majority of the Axis forces were captured.
+Contemporary press reports from London also stated that the number of Axis prisoners captured in Tunisia totalled 291,000, with an estimated 50,000 killed, giving total Axis losses of 341,000.
+The same reports clarified that Churchill’s lower figure of 248,000 prisoners referred only to those captured after 5 May 1943.
+This distinction is broadly consistent with the figures given by Playfair.
+Churchill’s statement that 248,000 prisoners had been taken after 5 May 1943 implies that approximately 43,000 Axis troops were captured before that date, a number that aligns with the course of operations earlier in the Tunisian campaign.
+Significant groups of prisoners had already been taken during the fighting at the Mareth Line (20–28 March 1943), the Wadi Akarit battle (6 April 1943), and the capture of Enfidaville and associated operations in late April.
+These engagements together plausibly account for a pre-5 May total in the order of 40,000–45,000 Axis prisoners, matching the difference between the contemporary press reports of 291,000 total prisoners and Churchill’s estimate for the final phase of the campaign.